chenyuan-date/chenyuan-date.github.io/_posts/2018-08-03-English-Writing-Tips.md

 - the decreased expression => `the expression reduction`
 - A similar trend was observed => `We observed a similar trend` (尽量用主动而非被动)
 - Reduced expression than => `Reduced expression as compared to`

-## `Compared to` vs. `Compared with`

-Both of these phrases are used to look at two different items side by side, i.e., to compare them.

-- `Compare to`: To compare something *to* something else is *to observe or point only to likenesses between them*.
-In other words, you are likening one thing to another, or you are making a comment about their similarities. (拟人)

-  > He compared their historic win to that of the 1992 Dream Team.

-- `Compared with`: To compare something *with* something else is *to place the items side by side, noting differences and similarities between them*.

-  > They won the championship in a clean sweep, compared with last year’s game 7 loss.